Spree (film): Plot

-Unable to get out of the car, Jessie garrotes Kurt with a charger cable, causing them to crash, but Kurt recovers and beats Jessie unconscious.
-He arrives at his house and places Jessie's unconscious body outside before being requested by his now-eager viewers to kill Jessie.
-Distracted by a faulty camera, Kurt doesn't notice Jessie regaining consciousness.
-She manages to take control of the car and crashes into Kurt's house while trying to run him over.
-Kris arrives and is shocked to find the house destroyed and the body of Kurt's mother, who he killed off-screen prior to beginning "The Lesson".
-Kurt shoots his father dead and attempts to kill Jessie, who crushes Kurt against a wall with the car and smashes his head with his phone.
-Persuaded by Kurt's viewers, Jessie takes a selfie with his dead body and posts it on her Instagram account.
+Unable to get out of the car, Jessie garrotes Kurt with a charger cable, but Kurt recovers and beats Jessie unconscious.
+He arrives at his house and places Jessie's body outside before being requested by his now-eager viewers to kill her.
+Distracted by a faulty camera, Kurt doesn't notice Jessie regain consciousness.
+She takes control of the car and crashes into Kurt's house while trying to run him over.
+Kris arrives and finds the body of Kurt's mother, whom Kurt killed prior to beginning "The Lesson.”
+Kurt shoots his father dead and attempts to kill Jessie, who crushes Kurt against a wall with the car and bashes his head with his phone.
+Kurt's viewers persuade Jessie to take a selfie with his dead body and post it on her Instagram account.

-In the following days, Kurt's case goes viral, with Jessie's popularity growing in size and Kurt being despised by the public for his crimes.
-However, he is seen as a hero by some of the scummier parts of the net like 4chan and Reddit.
-As these forums fill with adoration for Kurt, one user reveals they're making a real-time shootout taxi app share movie about him called Spree.
+After taking credit for ending Kurt's rampage, Jessie becomes a nationwide star, while Kurt and his killings become revered in certain corners of the internet like 4chan and Reddit.
+A user on one of these channels announces that Kurt's killings have been compiled into a film entitled Spree.